DIY Faux Postage Stamps

 - you will have to always rotate the stamp clockwise in your hand while cutting each edge, the stamp should always be on the left side of your scissors (for right handed people)

 If you were to really pay attention to details, you will notice that depending on how the paper is oriented when actually cutting, the two parallel edging of your postage stamps will be more or less serrated.
 It might be something related to how the paper is actually made, but I’m not sure what is the science behind all that.
-The truth is I kind of liked these slightly irregular cuts, because they really gave the DIY Faux Vintage Postage Stamps a more authentic feel.
+The truth is I kind of liked these slightly irregular cuts, because they really gave the stamps a more authentic feel.

 4. Pinking shears